 Color psychology is a crucial component of effectively portraying your brand.
-Before you choose your favorite color for designing your business cards, postcards, brochures or other printed marketing materials, think about the emotion that color evokes.
-Is that the emotion you want prospective clients to associate with your brand?
+Before you choose your favorite color for designing your business card, postcard, brochure, or other printed materials, think about the emotion that color evokes.
+Is that the emotion you want prospective clients and customers to associate with your brand?

 Below you’ll find characteristics of some of the most popular colors when designing printed materials.

-White is a clean and simplistic color that can work well with any color.
+White is a clean and simplistic color that can be partnered with any color.
 It often represents purity, new beginnings, and has medical associations.
-In design, white is a neutral background that allows the other colors to stand out more.
+In design, white is typically utilized as a neutral background color that allows other colors to stand out more.
 Examples of this include Blue Cross Blue Shield and the American Red Cross.

 Choosing the best color to fit your brand’s vision can be overwhelming.
 We offer custom design services.
 Contact our experienced graphic designers to help you design your next project.